Prime Day deals are on now. See our roundup

 AR-15

-Best Forced Reset Triggers & Super Safeties 2026: Buyer's Guide header image
+Best Forced Reset Triggers & Super Safeties 2026: AR-15, AK, Glock & More header image

 Forced reset systems deliver semi-automatic fire at near-automatic cyclic rates through two approaches: full FRT triggers that replace your entire fire control group, and FRS selectors that work with your existing trigger.
-Following the May 2025 DOJ settlement, these systems are federally legal but banned in 15+ states.
-Updated May 2026 with the AS Designs Arc-Fire V2 (now shipping), Partisan Triggers' rebrand to The Triggered Company, a new ambidextrous Disruptor variant, and the launch of the match-grade LAT trigger.
+The AR-15 is the deepest field, but forced reset triggers now ship for the AK, MP5, Ruger PC and 10/22, FN PS90, Glock, M&P, Canik, and Taurus TX22 too; the platform router below maps which device fits your gun.
+Following the May 2025 DOJ settlement, eligible FRTs are not being treated federally as machine guns, but state restrictions still vary.
+Updated June 2026 with the original Rare Breed FRT-15L3 ($450) and the $43 Hoffman Trigger Kicker, alongside the AS Designs Arc-Fire V2 (now shipping), Partisan Triggers' rebrand to The Triggered Company, a new ambidextrous Disruptor variant, and the launch of the match-grade LAT trigger.
 Here's everything you need to know to choose the right system for your AR-15 in 2026.

 Key Takeaways